urena-code/cs100-final/README.md

 <img width="911" alt="Screen Shot 2022-07-13 at 9 07 18 PM" src="https://user-images.githubusercontent.com/59552176/178896339-b55797b7-4548-4993-a53e-0c7ffea68a98.png">

 main starts off with a vector. this vector contain a list of pointers to lists.
 Each list has a list of tasks.
-You can create a specific todo for your groceries, or for homework!
+This will allow you to create seperate lists  for your groceries, or for homework!

  > ## Phase II